 You don't need any prior polar, skiing or winter camping experience to join this trip.
 Svalbard Polar Primer is an introductory adventure that introduces you to the Arctic environment and how to skilfully survive, camp and move across it.

-Over the next 4 days we ski through a classic polar environment where snow and ice rule the vista.
+Over the next 5 days (4 nights) we ski through a classic polar environment where snow and ice rule the vista.
 Frozen valleys, mountains and glaciers abound and we traverse all types of terrain, developing skills and confidence in polar expeditioning.
-Covering large distances is not an objective of this program; becoming accustomed to the cold, learning to manage safe polar adventuring and spending time moving across the ice is our aim.
-You will develop a growing comfort in the polar environment, increasing confidence in your growing skills and a readiness to move to the next level if that's your interest.
+Covering large distances is not an objective of this program; becoming accustomed to the cold, learning to manage safe polar adventuring, setting up a safe camp, learning to operate a stove and learning how to move efficiently across the ice is our aim.
+You will develop a growing comfort in the polar environment, increasing confidence in your skills and a readiness to move to the next level if that's your interest.
 And if it's not, then this trips is also the perfect standalone experience to give you an appreciation of our world of polar adventure.

 We wake at 6am to maximise our usable hours.
 First thing we do is light the stove to bring some warmth to the tent and begin heating water for breakfast and drinks.
 We also make sure that our thermoses are topped up with boiling water.
 A quick look outside reveals the perimeter wire connected to flares, our alert system for polar bears, and beyond a magnificent landscape of sharp snow-capped mountains, and the glacier upon which we are camped.